neinkeinkaffee/flashcards/README.md

 # Flashcards

+A minimalist flashcard app with a Vanilla JS frontend and a flask and postgres backend.

 Many thanks to
 https://github.com/testdrivenio/flask-vue-kubernetes
-from where the backend with flask and postgres, the docker integration as well as the project structure have been adapted.
+from where the backend with flask and postgres, the docker integration as well as the structure of this project have been adapted.

 To run this application with docker-compose
 ```